boston-pug/lab-in-a-box/README.md

 for your own labs.
 The puppetmaster is currently Centos6.5 as this is the lowest common denominator in most modern puppet set ups (ruby 1.8.7 - yada yada).

+Certs are distributed with this, you should know if you care about that.

 ##Instructions
 - Download and install Vagrant - http://www.vagrantup.com/downloads.html
 - Download and install VirtualBox - https://www.virtualbox.org/wiki/Downloads